michealcoleyoung/cole-dot-dev/career/job-applications/Job Progress.md

 This section is dedicated to recording my job progress.
 In an effort to make this as simple and practical as I can I only included the essentials which are the Date Applied, Company, Position, Source, Status, Result, Notes, Follow-Up and LinkedIn Easy Apply.

-> [!NOTE]
-> This does not include the many positions that I applied to before I started documenting this.

 | Date Applied | Company          | Position                       | Source                                                              | Status  | Result   | Notes | Follow-Up | Easy Apply |
 | ------------ | ---------------- | ------------------------------ | ------------------------------------------------------------------- | ------- | -------- | ----- | --------- | ---------- |
 | 03/17/2025   | Two Barrels      | Software Engineer              | https://www.twobarrels.com/jobs/software/software-engineer/         | Applied |          |       |           |            |